Comments

 3. have prescribed disclosures pursuant to clause 7 above (collectively the Offence).

 (16) Notification must be made to the person’s Manager, within 5 business days of the person becoming aware of the Offence.
-Failure to do so by an employee may lead to disciplinary procedures under the Collective Agreement which may result in (but not limited to) termination of employment.
+Failure to do so by an employee may lead to disciplinary procedures under the Enterprise Agreement which may result in (but not limited to) termination of employment.
 Failure to do so by a Contractor may result in termination of the contract for services.

 Part C - Manager Responsibilities